Back to blog

 Both approaches cost you money.

 The first kills your time.
 The second kills your score.
-Neither is sustainable past the first month.
+Neither lasts past the first month.

 Why "respond to everything" and "respond to nothing" both fail